Characters: The Dresden Files The Denarians

 - Lightning Bruiser: Harry notes that he moves fast, and his reaction time is "almost nothing."

-- Mugging the Monster: In Small Favor's climax, Magog picks a fight with the eldest Billy Goat Gruff despite the latter's repeated insistence he's got no quarrel with him.
+- Mugging the Monster: In Small Favor's climax, Magog picks a fight with the eldest Billy Goat Gruff, Champion of Summer, the Leanshide's opposite, and slayer of three Senior Council members.
+Despite the latter's repeated insistence he's got no quarrel with him.
 It goes...
 Poorly.

 A particularly brutal Denarian who abuses his hosts, Ursiel is aggressive, violent, and psychotic.
 Taking on the form of a massive, six-legged bear, he serves as Nicodemus' heavy hitter.